ericharding/JUSTInstaller/README.md

 * EntryPoint
     The name of the executable or script that starts the application.
 Should **not** include the install path.
 If the name you give does not exist after unzipping the package '.exe' is appended.

+* PostInstall
+    The name of an executable to run directly after install.
+Like EntryPoint, `.exe` will be appended as necessary.

 * InstallPathTemplate
     Where on the filesystem you want the application to be installed.
 For example `~/.apps/myApp_{version}/` or `c:/program files/MyApp/MyApp_v{version}`